X

 The best way to support liver function (in addition to a healthy diet and lifestyle) is by supporting the liver on a cellular level.
 Your entire body is made of cells, and cellular decline, regardless of the cause, is what causes liver function to slow down.

-Pentadecanoic acid is a little-known, odd-chain, saturated fatty acid that a mounting body of research says may be the first essential fatty acid to have been discovered in over 90 years.
+Pentadecanoic acid is a little-known, odd-chain, saturated fatty acid that science supports is the first essential fatty acid to have been discovered in over 90 years.†

 Here’s why:†*

-• C15:0 supports your cells by digging deep into the cell membranes to offer support, fortifying them and keeping them strong.
+• C15:0 supports your liver cells by integrating into the cell membranes to offer support, fortifying them and keeping them strong.
 Cells become fragile as we age, but C15:0 helps your cells stay strong, so they function better.
+This sturdy fatty acid protects cell membranes by improving cellular strength by 80%.

 • C15:0 helps support mitochondrial function.
 Aging cells in the liver begin to lose their mitochondrial function, which can decrease cellular energy and increase cellular stress, both of which can lead to a decrease in liver function.
-C15:0 helps encourage healthy mitochondrial function so liver cells function as they should.
+C15:0increases cell energy output, and decreases damaging reactive oxygen species by 45%.

 Elevate your cells.
 Elevate your self.